Om Shri GuruBhyo Namah. Jai Khyapa Parampara.

 Translation

-To Her who resounds with the primordial sound "Huṃ," who is mounted upon a lifeless form (śava), whose eyes are like blue lotuses; to that divine Goddess who is the one single face of the three worlds, to You, Kālikā, I offer my salutations.Commentary
+To Her who resounds with the primordial sound "Huṃ," who is mounted upon a lifeless form (śava), whose eyes are like blue lotuses; to that divine Goddess who is the one face of the three worlds, to You, Kālikā, I offer my salutations.Commentary

 Verse 2